-Today I’m going to share with you how to make an Ariel Mermaid Halloween Costume and share with you ideas for what to wear to Mickey’s Not So Scary Halloween Party.
+Today I’m going to share with you how to make an Ariel Costume.
+I’ll also share with you ideas for what to wear to Mickey’s Not So Scary Halloween Party.
 If you like this post you may also like this tutorial showing you how to make Harry Potter Quidditch Robes.

-His costume was easy enough, he wore my husbands jacket from his Ichabod Crane costume a few years ago, then added the foam hat and beard.
-Easy peasy (except he got overheated and ended up sick and almost left Disneyworld on a stretcher but that’s another story- he’s fine btw).
+I did not make my son’s costume.
+It was easy enough, he wore my husband’s jacket from his Ichabod Crane costume a few years ago, then added the foam hat and beard.
+Easy peasy (except he got overheated and ended up sick and almost left Disney World on a stretcher, he’s fine btw).

 Once we got to Disney World she had the idea to pin Flounder to her skirt, which I thought gave the costume a fun and clever touch.